Introduction

 Ra Fèŝta de ra Bàndes

-Throughout the week, the band kiosk remains open, which will allow you to drink a beer or a glass of wine while listening to one of the evening concerts of the bands hosted in the Cortina shell.
-On Saturday evening, a big concert, more festive, introduces the Sunday of celebrations.
+Throughout the week, the kiosk of the Music Band remains open, which will allow you to drink a beer or a glass of wine while listening to one of the evening concerts of the bands hosted in the "shell," a structure for giving a roof to the Music Bands.
+On Saturday evening, a big concert, more rytmical and young, introduces the Sunday of celebrations.

-If you want to find out more about the event and the Cortina d'Ampezzo Musical Corps, as well as the most appropriate traditional clothes to wear during the event, we invite you to visit the page we wrote on the subject:
+If you want to know more about the event and the Cortina d'Ampezzo Marching Band, as well as the most appropriate traditional clothes to wear during the event, we invite you to visit the page we wrote on the subject.
+You can see it below:

 Cortina d'Ampezzo bell tower has been erected on the remains of the old, rather anonymous, bell tower dating back to 1590, which had to be demolished due to a series of structural problems.